ctools/ctools/doc/source/users/reference_manual/ctedispcube.rst

 binning of the cube may be either linear, logarithmic, or custom defined using an input file

-ctedispcube requires on input the event list or observation definition XML file that has been used in the generation of the counts cube using :doc:`ctbin`.
+:ref:`ctedispcube` requires on input the event list or observation definition XML file that has been used in the generation of the counts cube using :doc:`ctbin`.

 It is not recommended to use the counts cube for the energy dispersion